Antollo/Easypt/docs/classes.md

 **Advanced level:**

 `proto` is kind of cache for unused children of variable and take significant part in inheritance.
-It was inspired by JavaScript object prototypes ([_read more on MDN docs_](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes)).
+It was inspired by JavaScript object prototypes ([_read more about JavaScript object prototypes on MDN docs_](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes)).

 ---